Argenton-sur-Creuse, Indre: tourism & sightseeing

 - the church of Saint-Etienne - step inside to see the large painting by Paul Chenavard called 'The martyr of Saint Polycarp'

-You will come across a good number of medieval houses as you explore the streets of the historical centre (particularly in the part of the town on the right bank of the river), the most impressive of which is the Hotel de Scevole (17th century).
+You will come across a good number of medieval houses as you explore the streets of the historical centre of Argenton-sur-Creuse (particularly in the part of the town on the right bank of the river), the most impressive of which are the Hotel de Scevole (17th century) and the 16th century Hotel Duperthuis.
+Although we can only glimpse the outside of this manor house, near the end of the old bridge, you can see the main tower which holds the staircase and also the watchtower.

 Travel planning: close to an important motorway that heads south through France (the A20/E9) Argenton is about half-way between Orleans and Limoges (or between Paris and Toulouse if you prefer) and is a good stop-off point to break up your journey if you are driving southwards towards the Dordogne or the Pyrenees - leave the motorway (autoroute) at junction 18.